DEPARTMENT OF THE ARMY

 - Work cooperatively with the Army to provide safety and health information, technical assistance, and training (as resources allow), to facilitate improvements in safety and health management systems.

-- As resources allow, participate in Army conferences and professional
+- As resources allow, participate in Army conferences and professional functions.

 - Establish an OSHA partnership contact for each Partnership Army installation or organization to enhance the local working relationship between OSHA and the Army.